- Brown can is for recycling only, no garbage, yard waste or hazardous wastes

 - Paperboard – Such as cereal boxes (remove liners) & shoe boxes

-- Corrugated cardboard – Please flatten and bundle for easy disposal
+- Corrugated cardboard – Please flatten into 4' x 4' bundles for easy disposal

 - Do not include: food soiled paper, wax or plastic coated paper, tissues, paper towels, photographs or hardcover books

 - Drink boxes – Including juice, soy and rice milk containers and other aseptic packaging

 - Juice concentrate containers